Moddable-OpenSource/moddable/documentation/xs/preload.md

 Preloading of modules is a unique feature of the XS JavaScript engine to enable more efficient use of the limited RAM and performance of microcontrollers.
 It is widely supported by the modules provided in the Moddable SDK, so developers benefit from preloading even if they don't understand it fully.
 By understanding the preload mechanism, developers can realize its benefits for their own code.
 Those benefits include:

 - Faster start-up time by moving initialization code from the microcontroller to build machine
-- Increased free memory for their project code by moving objects created during initialization to flash (ROM) memory.
+- Increased free memory for their project code by moving objects created during initialization to flash (ROM) memory
 - Nearly instant importing of modules
 - More errors caught at build time
 - Simplification of embedded look-up tables and data structures using pre-calculation techniques